coddingtonbear/linux-push-to-talk/README.markdown

+**WARNING**: This project has long-since been unmaintained and is very unlikely to still be usable as-is on modern versions of Gnome.
+Good luck, though!

 # Push-to-talk for Linux

 This gnome application allows one to assign a key (by default *F12*) that will unmute one's microphone while pushed.